raguyazhin/Devops/XL Deploy - XL Release/install-xldeploy-xlrelease-docker-compose.md

 ```
 vi docker-compose.yml
 ```
-Paste the below code and change the ADMIN-PASSWORD save the file.
+Paste the below code and change the ADMIN_PASSWORD save the file.

 ```
 version: "2"